-Isaac A. McBeth is an attorney and tactician who primarily focuses his practice on complex federal litigation, constitutional litigation, and medical malpractice cases.
-He was recently selected to the 2017 Super Lawyers Rising Stars list for civil rights litigation.
+Isaac A. McBeth is an attorney and tactician who primarily focuses his practice on complex federal litigation.
+Of note, he has been recognized as a Super Lawyers “Rising Star” in the area of civil rights litigation every year since 2017.
 This honor is reserved for the top 2.5% of attorneys in Virginia in each practice area.

 During his time in law school, Mr. McBeth earned a number of academic achievements, including serving as an Articles and Comments Editor for the University of Richmond Law Review, membership in the McNeill Law Society (an honor reserved for law students ranked in the top 10% of their class), publishing several articles in legal journals, and becoming a national champion in negotiation skills, as well as a regional finalist in trial skills and tactics.
 Mr. McBeth graduated 2nd in his class and was recognized for his demonstrated excellence in academics by being admitted to the Order of the Coif and for his demonstrated excellence in legal advocacy skills by being admitted to the Order of the Barristers.
 Notably, he also received the Charles T. Norman Award, the award given by the University to the best overall graduating student as determined by the law school faculty and administration.

 Mr. McBeth began his legal practice at a large Richmond-area law firm in 2011 and subsequently joined a boutique firm, where he specialized in defending malpractice and constitutional claims.
 During this time, Mr. McBeth also represented veterans seeking relief under the Federal Tort Claims Act in federal court and obtained significant recoveries on their behalf.
 It was also at this time that Mr. McBeth began teaching courses on federal pretrial practice and procedure at the University of Richmond School of Law as an adjunct faculty member, and continues to do so through present day.